puppetlabs/puppet-docs/source/puppet/3.7/reference/services_agent_unix.markdown

 This page describes how Puppet agent behaves on \*nix systems.
 For information about Windows, see [Puppet Agent on Windows Systems][win_agent].

-Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and other types may have OS-specific features.
-See the [type reference][] for details.
+Not all operating systems can manage the same resources with Puppet; some resource types are OS-specific, and others may have OS-specific features.
+See the [resource type reference][] for details.

 ## Puppet Agent's Run Environment